 Undergraduate Students: You can major in Accounting or enroll in our Certificate of Advanced Accountancy Program.
-You can also concentrate in Accounting while majoring in Management, or you can minor in Accounting while majoring in Industrial Management or Economics.
+You can also concentrate in Accounting while majoring in Management, Finance or Marketing, or you can minor in Accounting while majoring in Industrial Management or Economics.
 A minor in Accounting is also available in conjunction with other undergraduate majors.

 Masters of Science (Accounting) Students: Our MS(A) curriculum includes advanced accounting electives, and courses in law and communications designed for the professional accountant.

 MBA and Specialty Masters Students: We help you develop your managerial skills by offering courses in Financial Reporting, Managerial Accounting, Financial Statement Analysis and Tax Strategy.

 Doctoral Students: We offer a Ph.D. in Management with a specialty in Accounting.
 For more information on our doctoral program, follow the Doctoral Program link on the right.

 Introductory Accounting (MGMT 20000) The objectives of the courses are to help students:(1) understand what is in financial statements and what the statements say about a business, (2) identify the business activities that were responsible for the amounts that appear in the statements, and (3) understand how, when, and at what amount the effects of manager and employee actions will appear in the statements.
 Rebecca Trax, CPA